jbbergy/jbbergy/README.md

 👋 Hi, I’m Jibhey

-I'm a front-end developer since few years now.
-Before, i was backend/full stack developer for 6 years, specialized in the .Net ecosystem.
-Now i'm a Vue addict.
+I'am a front-end developer and VueJs certified